Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Steps C2 and L2: Reduction to Path Properties and Proof of Indistinguishability in CMTs

 \begin{proof} The proof is similar to that of \Cref{thm:tailDrainage} and we only highlight the differences.
 Given $o\in G$ and $A\in\sigfield{branch}{T}{G}$ (resp. $A\in\sigfield{level}{T}{G}$), the same proof as that of \Cref{thm:tailDrainage} constructs another event $A'\in \sigfield{path}{I}{G}$ (resp. $A'\in\sigfield{path}{T}{G}$) that is equivalent to $A$ under $\mathbb P_{(G,o)}$, where $\mathbb P_{(G,o)}:=\delta_o\otimes\mathbb P_G$.
 It can be seen that the construction of $A'$ does not depend on the choice of $o\in G$ (one needs to use $Q_G$ instead of $\mathbb P$ in \Cref{lem:completion-I(R)} and extend this lemma accordingly).
 This implies that $Q_G(A\Delta A')=0$, which implies the claim. \end{proof}

 By combining with \Cref{thm:pathI=T-intro}, one obtains: \begin{corollary} In \Cref{model2}, almost every sample $G$ of $\bs G$ satisfies

 \end{corollary}

-The last proposition implies \Cref{thm:fixed-comp,thm:fixed-foil} as follows.
-First, we need to define the Poisson boundary and the Liouville property.
+To deduce \Cref{thm:fixed-comp,thm:fixed-foil}, we first need to define the Poisson boundary and the Liouville property.
+These definitions are slight generalizations of the definitions in Section~14.3 of~\cite{bookLyPe16} by removing the assumption of irreducibility.
+See also \cite{Ka92boundary} for a more general treatment.

 The \defstyle{Liouville property} holds if there is no nonconstant bounded $K$-harmonic function on $G$; equivalently, if $\sigfield{path}{I}{G}$ is trivial mod $Q_G$.
 In this case, the Poisson boundary can be defined to have only one point.
-The general case is defined as follows, which is a slight generalization of the definition in Section~14.3 of~\cite{bookLyPe16} (by removing the assumption of irreducibility).
-See e.g., \cite{Ka92boundary} for a more general treatment.
+More generally: